PrayasDixit/Advanced-SQL-solved-on-Stratascratch/README.md

-In this repository, I will be adding all the advanced-level questions that I solve regularly using MySQL on the Stratascratch platform.
+In this repository, I will be adding all the advanced-level(Hard) questions that I solve regularly using MySQL on the Stratascratch platform.
 There will be two files: one containing the questions in PDF format and the other containing the solutions in a Word document.